New Student Tips

 Pay your tuition and fees according to the dates available online:

-calendar for withdrawal dates and the amount of refund that
+Check the registration calendar for withdrawal dates and the amount of refund that you will receive.

 College Success Tips